Schools can only reopen with approval from the Health Officer

 - Keep groups of children separate from each other in a different room or space

 - Children and youth can enroll in only 1 summer camp at a time

 - Follow SFDPH guidance for administrators of youth programs

 - Remind parents and caregivers they must wear face coverings while at these facilities, including dropping off and picking up children

-- Prohibit face coverings for children ages 2 and under, due to risk of suffocation
+- Prohibit face coverings for children under 2 years, due to risk of suffocation

-- Consider face coverings for children between 3 and 12, and only with adult supervision
+- Encourage face coverings for children between ages 2 and 9, and only with adult supervision

-- Have children over 13 wear a face covering
+- Have children 10 years and over wear a face covering

 If you need childcare, see the Department of Children, Youth and their Families for information about free, emergency childcare.

-Nannies and babysitters can come to your home
+Nannies, babysitters, and tutors can come to your home